-Support coordination agencies shall also be responsible for
+Support coordination duties also include the following:

+Linkage to direct services and other resources;

-assessing, addressing and documenting delivery of services, including remediation of difficulties encountered by beneficiaries in receiving direct services.
+Assessing, addressing and documenting delivery of services, including remediation of difficulties encountered by beneficiaries in receiving direct services;

+Coordination of multiple services among multiple providers;

+Ongoing assessment and mitigation of health, behavioral, and personal safety risk; and

+Responding to beneficiary crisis.

+Support coordination services are provided by support coordination agencies.
 Support coordination agencies shall not refuse to serve, or refuse to continue to serve, any individual who chooses/has chosen their agency unless there is documentation to support an inability to meet the individual’s health and welfare needs, or all previous efforts to provide services and supports have failed and there is no option but to refuse services.
 The Office of Aging and Adult Services (OAAS) must be immediately notified of the circumstances surrounding a refusal to provide/continue to provide services.
 This requirement can only be waived by OAAS.

 Support coordination agencies must establish and maintain effective communication and good working relationships with beneficiaries’ service providers.

-Transition Intensive Support Coordination (TISC)
+Transition Intensive Support Coordination

-TISC is a service that assists individuals who are currently residing in nursing facilities who want to transition into the community.
+Transition Intensive Support Coordination (TISC) is a service that assists individuals who are currently residing in nursing facilities who want to transition into the community.
 This service assists individuals in gaining access to needed waiver and other Medicaid State Plan services, as well as needed medical, social, housing, educational and other services, regardless of the funding source for these services.

-Support coordinators shall comply with all of the requirements described above under the “Support Coordination” section.
+TISC services are provided by support coordination agencies.
+Support coordination agencies shall comply with all of the requirements described under the “Support Coordination” section listed above in this section.
 Support coordinators shall initiate and oversee the process for assessment and re-assessment, as well as be responsible for ongoing monitoring of the provision of services included in the beneficiary’s approved POC.
 (See Appendix F for a complete list of the ADHC Waiver services available during the transition process).

 Service Exclusions